andreacampi/nats-cookbook/README.md

 Description
 ===========

-Installs and configures a Nats Server.
+Installs and configures a [Nats](https://github.com/derekcollison/nats) server for use with CloudFoundry.

+This cookbook will install a Nats Server on the target node along with the necessary configuration files and init scripts to run it.
+Because Nats is used so heavily by CloudFoundry, this cookbook relies on the `cloudfoundry` cookbook for common functionality.

 Requirements
 ============